21 “Most-asked” scientific questions about White Lions answered.

 Turner: By 2013, three prides of White Lions were hunting as effectively as their wild tawny cousins in their natural habitat, on land owned by the Global White Lions Protection Trust.
 Two of the White Lion groups were then successfully integrated with wild tawny lions, since White Lions were naturally born to tawny prides.

 Turner: Our scientific monitoring team records the behavioural and hunting patterns of the White Lions every day during their peak activity periods.
 The lions are radio-collared so we can always track them and note their patterns of behaviour.
 The lions are never approached on foot.
-We follow a strict scientific protocol, and any visitor to the project must be accompanied by a member of the monitoring team.
-The cubs are raised by their mother, and are never approached or touched.
+We follow a strict scientific protocol, and any cubs that have been born according to natural pride dynamics are raised by their mother, and are never approached or touched.

 Turner: With the risks involved in hunting in the wild, lion mortality is high – up to 80% of lion cubs do not survive to become adults.
 Risks include injury whilst hunting large prey such as buffalo or giraffe, poacher’s snares and even disease (such as Bovine Tuberculosis).
 Despite a few casualties, the Global White Lion Protection Trust has successfully released three White Lion prides, and all of the cubs of our founder White Lions have survived to adulthood.